jtackaberry/reaticulate/usage.md

 A *bank* is a collection of articulations that generally describes a multi-articulation patch of a virtual instrument.
-A track can contain a number of banks provided there are no conflicting articulations (program numbers) between banks on the same track.
+A track can contain a number of banks provided there are no conflicting articulations (program numbers) between banks assigned to the same MIDI source channel (see below) on a given track.

 Once added, each bank has a few UI elements:
 * A selection of one of the existing factory or user banks (see below)